-Telestacea and Alcyonacea are two types of "soft coral"
+Telestacea and Alcyonacea are two types of "soft coral"Stoloniferaorgan-pipe coralsGorgonaceasea fans and sea whipsPennatulaceasea pens and sea pansiesHelioporaceablue coral marine invertebrates.
+Studies of soft corals in the Monument will add to the scientific knowledge needed to make management decisions throughout the archipelago.

-Stolonifera organ-pipe corals

-Gorgonacea sea fans and sea whips

-Pennatulacea sea pens and sea pansies

-Helioporacea blue coral

 Populations of soft corals seem to be declining in the archipelago at present.
-These corals serve as important habitat for a number of marine invertebrates.
-Studies of soft corals in the Monument will add to the scientific knowledge needed to make management decisions throughout the archipelago.
+These corals serve as important habitat for a number of